Red Curry Noodle Soup

 This post may contain affiliate links.
 Please read our disclosure policy.

 This red curry noodle soup is sure to warm your soul!
-This vegan Thai soup is rich and fragrant and comes together in just 15 minutes!
-Perfect to serve as a well balanced main and is great for a make ahead meal.
+This Thai soup is rich and fragrant and comes together in just 15 minutes!
+Red curry noodle soup is perfect served as a well-balanced main and is great for a make-ahead meal.

 red curry noodle soup in a bowl with a spoon